 With seemingly endless options out there, we hope to make your selection easier!
-Our guide to the Best High Chairs of 2016 breaks down each nominee into these important elements:
+Our guide to the Best High Chairs breaks down each nominee into these important elements:

 - Postural Support/Positioning